Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ## FIDO-exchange phase

-In this phase, the TLS record layer is used to securily tunnel information between the EAP-FIDO client and EAP-FIDO server.
+In this phase, the TLS record layer is used to securely tunnel information between the EAP-FIDO client and EAP-FIDO server.

 For the FIDO-exchange phase, the client has two options, depending on the configuration and the capability of the FIDO token.